 To sum up, if you want to get interviews:

-- Customize your resume for a specific job offer.
-Read the offer carefully and make sure you’ve matched it to the resume keywords.
+- Customize your customer service manager resume for a specific job offer.
+Read it carefully and make sure you’ve matched it to the resume keywords.

 - Choose the proper resume format.
 Use reverse-chronological order, avoid clutter, and make it appealing to the reader.